Close

 IV.
 Ethnobotanical Research

 Course participants will present a so called ethnobotanical plant profile of their favourite plant.
 We will cover guidelines for ethical research in ethnobotany, such as the ISE Code of Ethics and the Nagoya Protocol.
-I will offer a high level overview of some the main ethnobotanical research methods and we will practice with a short freelisting exercise.
+I will offer a high level overview of some the main ethnobotanical research methods and we will practice with a short freelisting exercise, a common research activity in ethnobotany.

 In this last lesson I share about my thesis research of the Amazonian medicine plant ‘piripiri’ (Cyperus spp.) and the many magical uses among the indigenous Shipibo Konibo in the Peruvian Amazon from literature and fieldwork by Marcos Urquía Maynas.
-How do we view plants in indigenous and Western cultures?
+How do we view plants in the Western world, and how are these views changing?
 We will review the latest research in plant intelligence in Western science; communication, senses, memory, kin relations.
-How can we return to a reciprocal relationship with the plant world?

 What participants say